OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 respectively), hiding most parallel implementation issues to the user.

-The library has been tested on both CPUs anf GPUs by considering different Cellular Automata, including the well known Conway’s Game of Life and the SciddicaT XCA debris flows simulation model.
+The library has been tested on both CPUs anf GPUs by considering different Cellular Automata, including the well known Conwayâ€™s Game of Life and the SciddicaT XCA debris flows simulation model.
 Results have demonstrated the goodness the library both in terms of usability and performance.

-In the present release 1.0 of the library, 2D and 3D cellular automata can be defined[^1].
-The library also offers diverse facilities (e.g. it provides many pre-defined cell’s neighborhoods), allows to explicate the simulation main cycle and provides a built in optimization algorithm to speed up your simulation.
+In the present release 1.0 of the library, 2D and 3D cellular automata can be defined[1].
+The library also offers diverse facilities (e.g. it provides many pre-defined cellâ€™s neighborhoods), allows to explicate the simulation main cycle and provides a built in optimization algorithm to speed up your simulation.
 Moreover, OpenCAL offers you a built in interactive 2D/3D visualization system you can use to graphically